Want to become great at Excel?

 Conditional formatting helps the viewer understand how the spreadsheet works.
 Complex formatting rules defeat that purpose by obscuring how the spreadsheet is set up.
 It also causes confusion for the user.
 Keep the rules for conditional formatting simple (e.g. changing colors based on cell content).

-Ever accidentally subtracted what should have been added?
+Did you ever accidentally subtract something that should have been added?
 Chances are this was the result of an input cell that was entered as a negative number.
 Always try to build a spreadsheet that promotes the use of positive numbers.

-Make sure viewers can always trace the units that are used in the spreadsheet.
+Make sure viewers can always trace the units and number formats that are used in the spreadsheet.
 You can do this by either setting the units in the cell properties within Excel, or you can mention them in a column label.
-But beware: never type a currency symbol (€, $, £ etc.) directly after a value.
+But beware: never type a currency symbol (€, $, £ etc.) directly after a value!
 This causes problems when using the value in a formulas.

 When complicated calculations in Worksheet A are made using cells from Worksheet B, show the viewer those cells from Worksheet B in Worksheet A in your spreadsheet.
-Users that trying to understand how the calculation works can stay on the same worksheet, instead of having to switch worksheets.
+Users who are trying to understand how the calculation works can stay on the same worksheet, instead of having to switch to the other.
 Make your references clear and understandable.
 Without proper formatting, references can cause a worksheet to look cluttered, especially if there are a lot of them.

 Always use Excel’s solutions before resorting to VBA macros.
 VBA macros make the spreadsheet less transparent, as they abstract away logic.
 For some tasks, VBA macros even perform worse than Excel’s default solutions.

-For many calculations in your spreadsheet, it is good practice to incorporate additional empty rows or columns.
+For many calculations in your spreadsheet in Excel, best practices prove that it is smart to incorporate additional empty rows or columns.
 This prevents future edits of the spreadsheet from messing up your formulas.
 The less you use separate small ranges, the smaller the chance of erroneous calculations in the future.